zuguorui/PAWS-smartphone/PAWS_LE/Application/README.md

 The smartphone application detects, localizes, and alerts users of oncoming cars.
 Features used to localize cars are computed in the embedded front-end headset.

+Parts of this code was originally adapted from the Android-nRF-UART application version 2.0.1 from Nordic Semiconductor for BLE communication

+* Note: The PAWS project was at some point known as SEUS, which is why SEUS is used at some points rather than PAWS.

 # Differences from PAWS
 1. Angle estimation is done via AvPR, a regression-based method rather than an eight quadrant classifier
 2. Distance estimation is also done via regressing over the maximal cepstral coefficients rather than a classifier

-Parts of this code was originally adapted from the Android-nRF-UART application version 2.0.1 from Nordic Semiconductor for BLE communication

 # Installing this application on your phone